Orientation

 Now the defenses are in code, not just the prompt.
 Output guards, canary tokens, and an LLM classifier stand between you and the secret.

-Real Defenses: What Actually Works
+Real Defenses: What Reduces Risk

 No single defense is sufficient.
 The following techniques are layered - each one catches what the others miss.